Vascular Occlusion Topic Summary:

-Atherosclerosis, that is, Peripheral Artery Disease, refers to all arterial diseases except the heart and brain.
-In short, it is a disease that occurs when the arteries that supply blood flow to the arms, legs and internal organs are completely or partially blocked due to atherosclerosis (hardening of the arteries).
+vascular occlusion, that is.
+Peripheral artery diseaserefers to all arterial diseases except heart and brain.
+In short, it is a disease that occurs when the arteries that provide blood flow to the arms, legs and internal organs are completely or partially blocked due to atherosclerosis (hardening of the arteries).

 Atherosclerosis causes peripheral vascular disease in two ways:

 - While there should be a rapid increase in the amount of blood and oxygen sent to the tissues in moments when the need for oxygen increases, such as during exercise, atherosclerosis does not allow this increase due to the narrowing in the vessels and symptoms of the disease appear.